 Microbiology is a unique discipline that affects every aspect of our lives, from infectious disease to production of the foods we eat.
 The discipline has received considerable national attention since the bioterrorist events of 2001.
 However, there has also been an increasing awareness of the field of emerging and resurgent disease, and the need for trained microbiologists to address the field (SARS, Avian Flu and West Nile are excellent examples).
-We therefore have active searches ongoing for senior hires in infectious disease and epidemiology.
-I addition, we are exploring a hire in archael genetics with the Thermal Biology Institute.
-The department's future plans therefore include
+The department's future plans therefore include developing a faculty line in virology and epidemiology.
+The department represents a unique training environment for future microbiologists, with the opportunity for students to immerse themselves in the discipline, including work experience in leading research labs.

-De epartmer ntal Base Budget Overview 1 Department Chemistry & Biochemis try Executive Provost Index 415200 Program 01 ase Budgets : 10-Year % 1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 2008 Change 1,567,853 1,613,633 1,765,066 1,788,902 1,706,795 1,813,802 1,840,017 1,868,395 1,835,247 1,949,826 2,014,948 28.52%
+Departmental Base Budget Overview Department Chemistry & Biochemi istry Executive Provost Index 415200 Program 01 Base Budgets 5: 10-Year % 2000 2001 2002 2003 2004 2005 2006 2007 2008 2009 Change 1,765,066 1,788,902 1,706,795 1,813,802 1,840,017 1,868,395 1,835,247 1,949,826 2,014,948 2,112,327 19.67%

-The Chemistry and Biochemistry Department provides for instruction, research, and outreach in several contexts.
-A large introductory chemistry program serves students in many disciplines and at several levels.
-Intermediate level courses provide for more advanced instruction for students requiring a deeper understanding of chemistry.
+The Chemistry and Biochemistry Department provides instruction, research, and outreach in several contexts.
+A large introductory chemistry program serves students in many disciplines throughout the university at several levels tailored to the needs of the various disciplines.
+Intermediate level courses provide more advanced instruction for students requiring a deeper understanding of chemistry.
 Advanced undergraduate courses teach state-of-the-art knowledge to students whose career goals include the chemistry industry, professional or graduate education, and teaching.
-Courses at the M.S. and Ph.D. level prepare students to be leaders in education and industry.
-Productive, nationally competitive research programs are pursued by the faculty so that students can acquire the most modern knowledge and techniques.
-Active research programs also solve problems in the state and nation, lead to economic development, and provide other departments with the expertise that they need to advance their own programs.
-In order to accomplish the goals of the department, many activities are required of its faculty.
+Courses at the M.S. and Ph.D. level prepare students to be leaders in education and research in academia and industry.
+By participating in the productive, nationally competitive research programs of the department's faculty, students acquire knowledge of the most modern ideas and techniques in chemistry and biochemistry.
+The department's active research programs make contributions toward solving technological problems that face the state and nation, and lead to economic development.
+They also provide specialized expertise that supports programs of other departments.
+Outreach activities are aimed at furthering community awareness of the research and educational missions of the department.
+The faculty of the department is engaged in a variety of teaching, research, and service activities aimed at achieving these departmental goals.

-D epartme ntal Base Budget Overvie N

 Department Ecology Executive Provost

 Index 415300 Program 01

-Base Budgets : !
-10-Ye ar %
+Base Budgets 10-Year %

-1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 2008 Cha nge
+2000 2001 2002 2003 2004 2005 2006 2007 2008 2009 Change

-1,158,549 1,152,292 1,294,693 775,943 876,388 915,348 869,815 981,752 1,027,172 1,105,381 1,084,992 -6.35%
+1,294,693 775,943 876, 388 915,348 869,815 981,752 1,027,172 1,105,381 1,084,992 1,143,443 -11.68%